Best drive Defensive & Advance Driving School

 What is the Hazard Perception Test?

 The hazard perception test is part of the UK driving theory test.
-It checks how quickly you recognize developing road hazards.
+Assesses the recognition speed of developing road hazards.

 How many clips are in the Hazard Perception Test?